-One of the real highlights that UNE can offer its students is its overseas study tours that visit a range of countries.
-Zoology's offering is coordinated by Paul McDonald and aims to give students a taste of zoological interactions in a totally new region for those familiar with Australian animals.
+One of the real highlights that UNE can offer its students is an overseas study tour.
+UNE offers tours to a range of countries, however the biannual trip to Botswana and Zambia is coordinated by Paul McDonald.
+This trip aims to give students a taste of zoological interactions in a totally new region for those more familiar with Australian animals.
 There is a focus on human-wildlife conflict, conservation and gaining valuable field skills across a range of research areas while visiting key wildlife refuges in Botswana and Zambia.

-The two week itinerary covers such iconic areas as the Okavango Delta, Moremi Game Reserve, Chobe River, Baines Baobabs, Nxai Pan and a detour into Zambia to view Victoria Falls and white rhinoceros.
+The two week itinerary covers such iconic areas as the Okavango Delta, Moremi Game Reserve, Chobe River, Central Kalahari Game Reserve, Baines Baobabs, Nxai Pan, and a visit to Victoria Falls in Zambia.
 These are some of the most iconic wildlife viewing areas in sub-Saharan Africa, with highlights from past trips including:

 - Lion, Leopard, Serval, Cheetah and African Wild Cat

-- African Hunting Dog, Spotted Hyaena, Bat-eared Fox, Black-backed Jackal
+- African Hunting Dog (Painted Wolf), Spotted Hyaena, Bat-eared Fox, Black-backed Jackal, Meerkat

 - Elephant, Giraffe, Hippopotamus, Buffalo

-- Impala, Steenbok, Greater Kudu, Roan Antelope, Sable Antelope, Springbok
+- Impala, Steenbok, Greater Kudu, Roan Antelope, Sable Antelope, Springbok, Sitatunga

 A gallery of some of the animals seen in previous trips can also be viewed here.